asciamanna/asciamanna.github.io/_drafts/stuck-at-shu.md

 #### The Cost of Ri Teams Operating at Shu

-One important aspect of the Dreyfus model research is that they have found that having experts follow the same rules that they devised for novices resulted in the experts performing at the novice level.<sup>[1](#research)</sup>
+One important aspect of Dreyfus model research is that they have found if experts follow the same rules that they devised for novices, the experts perform at a novice level.<sup>[1](#research)</sup>

 ### Scrum "By-the-Books"

 I often hear organizations say _"We do Scrum by the books!"_ They position this as a positive trait of the organization, that they are so advanced in their Scrum implementation that they **follow these formulas exactly**.
 I cringe when I hear this, because I've seen this translate to teams with morale problems stuck in the Shu state.

 I don't have anything against Scrum, I find it a very valuable framework.
 Reading the [Scrum Guide](http://www.scrumguides.org/scrum-guide.html) you will find that it is a prescriptive but lightweight framework.
-However, the "by-the-books" implementations I've seen added a lot of agile consultant practices on top of the Scrum Guide that teams are expected follow to the letter by their organizations.
+However, the "by-the-books" implementations I've seen added a lot of agile consultant practices on top of the Scrum Guide that teams were expected follow to the letter by their organizations.

 #### Skipping to Ri